colinleroy/cc65-wiki/Android.md

 Unofficial precompiled archives are available here: https://github.com/efornara/cc65/releases

 From the user's point of view, the main difference compared to an official cc65 branch is that the default target is *not* c64.
-All the official targets are still available, but, when compiling for the c64 target, the option `-t c 64` must be explicitly selected.
+All the official targets are still available, but, when compiling for the c64 target, the option `-t c64` must be explicitly selected.

 You need two files: